BlockDevsUnited/DEX-Course/README.md

 * Fork UniswapV2
 * Understand UniswapV2 smart contracts
 * Modify front end.
 Customize colours and logos.
-* publish it to the web.
+* Publish it to the web.
-* connect to existing uniswap contracts on testnet.
+* Connect to existing uniswap contracts on testnet.

 ### Week 2 - Integrate your own contracts into Uniswap Fork

 #### Tutorials

 #### Requirements